IMA-WorldHealth/bhima-1.X/bugs.md

 [ ] Cashbox should allow adjusting amounts on an invoice to invoice basis.
 [x] Cashbox cannot post multiple invoices, only one (the first) invoice is posted.
 [ ] Post a warning if no debitor invoices are found.
+[ ] Formatting on "find patient" needs some love on smaller screens.

 #### Sales
 [ ] Issue a warning to the user if a fiscal year does not exist.